 - Results in real life – not just in the gym

 After 3 weeks, I’ve noticed incredible improvements with my hand balancing.
 Surprisingly, the increased strength is not so much from arms and shoulders, but from core activation.
 Tighter and lighter.
 Fantastic program.

 If you’re at all familiar with what GMB is about, there’s a good chance that you already know what you’re after here.

-You’re not convinced that the bench press is the end-all-be-all of upper-body exercises.
 You know that there’s more to fitness than how many pounds you can lift how many times.
 You want functional strength that you can use in the real world, for whatever it is you feel like doing.